 When conducting online courses, the collection and storage of personal data is unavoidable.
 The protection of your data and the lawful collection, processing, and use of it is therefore a matter of particular concern to us.
 We would thus like to inform you here which data will be collected when you visit our website and register for one or more of our courses.
 We would further like to inform you about the purpose of collecting this data and in what scope it will be used.

 Data Controller.
 The data controller in case of openSAP (https://open.sap.com and respective openSAP mobile applications) is SAP SE, Dietmar-Hopp-Allee 16, 69190 Walldorf, Germany (“SAP”).

 Duration of data storage.
 SAP will only store your name, email address and the respective profile data that you provide voluntarily, i.e. gender, date of birth, employer or university, city, country, career status, expertise, highest degree, IT background and position (your “Personal Data”) for as long as it is required

 Why is the provision of Personal Data required?
 SAP requires your Personal Data to enable you to attend openSAP courses that are of interest for you.
 Any provision of this information is entirely voluntarily for you.
 However, without provisioning email address and name, it will unfortunately not be possible for SAP to make the relevant openSAP courses available to you.

-Rights to access/rectification/erasure/restriction of processing/portability.
-You can request from SAP at any time information about which Personal Data SAP processes about you and the correction or deletion of such Personal Data.
+Rights to access, correct and delete.
+You can request from SAP at any time access to information about which Personal Data SAP processes about you and, if necessary, the correction or deletion of such Personal Data.
 Please note, however, that SAP can or will delete your Personal Data only if there is no statutory obligation or prevailing right of SAP to retain it.
-Kindly note further that if you request that SAP deletes your Personal Data, you will not be able to continue to use any SAP service that requires SAP’s use of your Personal Data.
+If you request from SAP to delete your Personal Data, you may not be able to continue to use any SAP service that requires SAP’s use of your Personal Data.

-Right to lodge a complaint with a supervisory authority.
-If you take the view that SAP is not processing your Personal Data in accordance with the requirements set out herein or applicable EEA data protection laws, you can at any time, to the extent required by applicable law, lodge a complaint with the data protection authority of the EEA country where you live or with the data protection authority of the country or state where SAP has its registered seat.
+Right to lodge a complaint.
+If you take the view that SAP is not processing your Personal Data in accordance with the requirements in this Privacy Statement or under applicable data protection laws, you can at any time, to the extent required by applicable law, lodge a complaint with your locally relevant data protection authority, specifically when you are located in an EEA country, or with the data protection authority of the country or state where SAP has its registered seat.

 Links to other websites.
 This website may contain links to foreign (meaning non-SAP Group companies) websites.
 SAP is not responsible for the privacy practices or the content of websites outside the SAP Group of companies.
-Therefore, we recommend that you carefully read the privacy statements of such foreign sites.
+Therefore, we recommend that you carefully read the Privacy Statements of such foreign sites.

 The social media buttons used are purely links, and thus not the so-called "like" and "share" buttons used by social media services.
 They do not transfer customer data or IP addresses.

 Provision of Service (Article 6 para.
-1 lit. b EU General Data Protection Directive (“GDPR”)).
+1 lit. b General Data Protection Directive (“GDPR”)).
 In order to be able to make openSAP available to you, SAP is required to process the following information: In every visit to our website, the user data from your Internet browser is automatically submitted and stored in protocol files - the so-called server log files.
 The stored data sets contain the following information:

 These data are solely used for bug fixing purposes, i.e. to find and fix errors in our platform software.
 Logging data is retained for a maximum duration of 4 weeks.